civican/legisinfo/42-1/bills/C-59/bill_text.md

 The portion of subsection 295(5.05) of the `Excise Tax Act` before paragraph (a) is replaced by the following:

-**(5.05)** An official may provide to the head of a recipient Government of Canada institution listed in Schedule 3 to the `Security of Canada Information **Disclosure** Act,`**or to an official designated for the purposes of that Act by the head of that recipient institution**,
+**(5.05)** An official may provide to the head of a recipient Government of Canada institution listed in Schedule 3 to the `Security of Canada Information Disclosure Act,`or to an official designated for the purposes of that Act by the head of that recipient institution,

 #### `Department of Fisheries and Oceans Act`